 - 8 asparagus spears - bottom half peeled

-- Sauté a few peeled asparagus spears in a drop of olive oil in a small skillet.
+- Sauté a few peeled asparagus spears in a drop of olive oil in a small skillet and add to plate.

 - Serve your lovely plated meal.